Dnawrkshp/deadlocked-map-loader/README.md

-# deadlocked-map-loader
+# deadlocked-patch
-Allows loading custom wads from USB for Deadlocked PS2.
+Patches applied to all Deadlocked PS2 clients connecting to the Deadlocked custom server.